scrom/Experiments/README.md

 There's also a css folder with some *very* basic layout and styling.
 The express server coded into the server.js file should automatically serve static files from the root of the node project (where the index.html file lives).

-The client runs over http (but will support https) and assumes the game is running from the "root" of the node server on the node listening port.
+The client currenly runs over http (but will support https) and assumes the game is running from the "root" of the node server on the node listening port.

 You can enable client "console" output by setting
 - var debug = true;